sqreen/PyMiniRacer/ARCHITECTURE.md

 This applies only to **un**intentionally bad (i.e., buggy) Python code.
 PyMiniRacer does not and cannot protect itself from intentionally bad (i.e., adversarial) Python code.
-A determined Python programmer can always crash Python with ease.
-Try it!:
-`import ctypes; ctypes.cast(0x1, ctypes.c_char_p).value`
+A determined Python programmer can always crash Python with ease without any help from PyMiniRacer.
+Try it!: `import ctypes; ctypes.cast(0x1, ctypes.c_char_p).value`

 ### Minimize trust of Python in *automatic* memory management of C++ objects